EndCod3r/Resolve-RPC/README.md

 # DaVinci Resolve Discord Rich Presence

 A Python project that shows your current DaVinci Resolve status in Discord using the `pypresence` package.
-(Only tested to be working on Windows!)
+(Only tested to be working on Windows with Resolve Studio 20!)

 ## Prerequisites: